gongx030/bpt/README.md

-# An R package for managing NGS data analysis on UMN MSI.
+# An R package for generating Slurm scripts

 ## Generating Slurm script for running R commands
 * In the R console: generate R and Slurm scripts:
 The Slurm script will request the resource of one CPU, one task, walltime of 1 hour, and run at the `small` queue.
 The script will execute at the working dir, and execute under the conda environment `base`.
 ```
-library(ngsmsi)
+library(bpt)
 r_command <- "
 print('hello world')
 "